Risnar/CS207SemesterProject/README.md

 I would like to give credit to:

 * Bernard Katz Glass - He gave me the idea and the model described on the website www.instructables.com
+* Julián Rodales - For his support in building the robot.